 While Paolo keeps changing throughout the scenes from a plaid sportscoat to a navy chalk stripe suit, his chauffeur wears a light brown suit with overplaids in white and dark brown for most of the time.
 He wears it with either a bow tie or a tie and tops it off with a boater and spectator shoes.

 Other than the main characters, the clothes of the staff is spot on.
 On the one hand, the sommelier wears a tastevin around his neck and his tailcoat’s lapels are only partly covered with silk, which looks very elegant.
 On the other hand, the Italian server wears a black tie with his tail suit and blue waistcoat, so he is distinctly different than the guest that might show up in full fig (white tie ensemble).

-Altogether I must say, that the clothes stood well above the acting and plot.
-Especially, the fit of the clothes of Rex Harrison are top notch.
+Altogether, I must say that the clothes stood well above the acting and plot.
+The fit of the clothes of Rex Harrison are especially top notch.
 Everything drapes nicely, the collars do not stand away and every detail is meticulously accurate.